Robust Cauchy-Based Methods for Predictive Regressions: Extensions

 In particular, under $H_0$,

 and hence $W \to_d \chi_K^2$.\footnote{As mentioned earlier, $z_t$ can be interpreted as an instrument.
-Therefore, one may use an alternative instrument, as in \citet{shephard2020}, and construct a Wald-type test accordingly.} We leave a systematic comparison between the Bonferroni-type multiple-testing procedure and the Wald-type joint test for future research.
+Therefore, one may use an alternative instrument, as in \citet{shephard2020}, and construct a Wald-type test accordingly.} \textbf{We provide a detailed analysis of the Wald-type test in the Online Appendix, Section A.1.}

+\textbf{While both the Wald test and the Bonferroni-adjusted marginal tests evaluate the same null hypothesis, they are not equivalent procedures except under special cases such as asymptotic orthogonality of the regressors.
+The Wald test exploits the full covariance structure and yields an elliptical rejection region, whereas the Bonferroni procedure yields a rectangular region and controls family-wise error.
+Consequently, the procedures may differ in finite-sample and asymptotic power when regressors are correlated.}\footnote{\textbf{Again, our goal is not to design efficient procedures but to provide simple and robust methods that rely on minimal assumptions.
+We leave a systematic comparison between the Bonferroni-type multiple-testing procedure and the Wald-type joint test for future research.}}